wawjr3d/jquery.autocomplete/README.md

 ####sort
-How to sort results. `item1` and `item2` are two autocomplete results.
+The strategy for sorting the results. `item1` and `item2` are two items in the list of results.
 **Default:** `function(item1, item2) { return item1.value > item2.value; }`